19hours/sg-statutes/Acts/Land Acquisition Act.md

 [Act 26 of 2014 wef 29/09/2014]

-“land” includes any foreshore, and benefits to arise out of land and things attached to the earth or permanently fastened to anything attached to the earth;
+“land” includes any airspace, subterranean space, foreshore, and benefits to arise out of land and things attached to the earth or permanently fastened to anything attached to the earth;

 [Act 26 of 2014 wef 29/09/2014]

+[Act 12 of 2015 wef 08/05/2015]

 “management corporation”, in relation to any land comprised in a strata title plan, means the management corporation constituted in respect of that strata title plan under the Land Titles (Strata) Act;